EE/django-goals/README.md

 In this example, we created a simple task to send a follow-up email to customers who haven't completed their purchase.
 We used Django Goals to schedule this task to run after 24 hours, defined the logic for sending the email in a handler function, and integrated the scheduling into our application logic.
 Finally, we ran the worker to process the goals and used the Django admin interface to monitor and manage them.

 ### More design info

-Goals are designed to be repeatable, so they can be triggered again without issues even after completion without a catastrophe.

 A single task/goal can be executed in many "pieces".
 For example, the handler function can dynamically decide to terminate the execution and request processing at a later date.
 Preconditions can be modified in each execution.
 In other words, a worker may pursue the goal in many tries and modify preconditions in each try.